diaz4674/BE-BookMark/README.md

   - email
   - password

----the _user-id's at the the end of each table are already included in the endpoint function.
+the _user-id's at the the end of each table are already included in the endpoint function.

 The financial table are each individual user's financial sites they request, and include the following:
   - FinancialName